AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Scale.md

 The settings of zoom levels affect the number of timeline columns and the configuration of the [header](Header).

 By default, there are three levels, each of them representing a time unit.
 The exact set of units depends on your data.
-You can change this preset by combining {api:anychart.core.ui.Timeline#scale}scale(){api} with {api:anychart.scales.GanttDateTime#zoomLevels}zoomLevels(){api} and passing an array of settings.
+You can change this preset by passing an array of settings to the {api:anychart.scales.GanttDateTime#zoomLevels}zoomLevels(){api} method.

 Each entry of the array is an object standing for a level.
 There you should specify two values, `unit` and `count`: the time unit of the level and the number of units per column.